GINARTeam/NIST-statistical-test/README.md

 - Initialize your session key
 - Copy the init-session-key link (url)

 This test suite requires 8000 numbers as minimum.
-We recommemd using 2000000 numbers.
+We recommend using 2000000 numbers.
 ### Run the test
 ```sh
 $ cd randomness-tests